Early Years Initial Teacher Training (EYITT) Early Years Teacher Status

 The programme will prepare you to teach across the 0-5 age range (the Early Years Foundation Stage) and engage you with the expectations and curricula of teaching in Key Stages 1 and 2.

-- Graduate Entry (Mainstream) Route - 12 months (Full Time): This mainstream academic route is ideal if you have a degree and wish to pursue a career in Early Years.
-You will be required to undertake 120 days (24 weeks) on placement in Early Years settings or schools.
+- Graduate Entry Route - you will be required to undertake 120 days (24 weeks) on placement in Early Years settings or schools.
 Face-to-face sessions will cover content such as the fundamentals of early years, Early Years Foundation Stage (EYFS), enabling environments, safeguarding, inclusion, positive relationships/behaviour, child development, leadership and management, planning and assessment, early maths, early reading and phonics, and the National Curriculum Key Stage 1 continuum;

-- Graduate Entry (Employment-based) Route - 12 months (Part Time): If you are currently working in an Early Years setting but require further training/experience in order to demonstrate the Teachers’ Standards (Early Years), this employment-based route is for you.
-It is also suitable for graduates who are newly recruited to an Early Years setting.
-Face-to-face sessions will cover content such as the fundamentals of early years, enabling environments, inclusion, child development, leadership and management, planning and assessment, managing behaviour for learning, early maths, early reading and phonics, and the National Curriculum Key Stage 1 continuum;
+- Graduate Employment-based Route - face-to-face sessions will cover content such as the fundamentals of early years, enabling environments, inclusion, child development, leadership and management, planning and assessment, managing behaviour for learning, early maths, early reading and phonics, and the National Curriculum Key Stage 1 continuum;

-- Undergraduate Entry Route - 1-3 Years (Full Time): If you are enrolled on a degree in an Early Childhood related subject, or if you are currently studying an Early Years initial teacher training degree, this route will involve you undertaking 120 days (24 weeks) on placement in Early Years settings or schools.
+- Undergraduate Entry Route - you will undertake 120 days (24 weeks) on placement in Early Years settings or schools.
 Face-to-face conference days will cover content such as the fundamentals of early years, Early Years Foundation Stage (EYFS), enabling environments, safeguarding, inclusion, positive relationships/behaviour, child development, leadership and management, planning and assessment, early maths, early reading and phonics, and the National Curriculum Key Stage 1 continuum;

-- Assessment Only Route - 3 months: This route is designed for graduates who are able to demonstrate the Teachers' Standards (Early Years) across the birth to five age range without any further training or placement experience.
-There are no face-to-face sessions or conference days on the assessment only route.
+- Assessment Only Route - there are no face-to-face sessions or conference days on the assessment only route.

 How will I study?

-- Graduate Entry (Mainstream) Route - a minimum of 120 block placement days across two settings, alongside face-to-face sessions.
-An inducation day will take place in week commencing 8th September 2014;
+- Graduate Entry Route - a minimum of 120 block placement days across two settings, alongside face-to-face sessions.
+An inducation day will take place in September 2015;

-- Graduate Entry (Employment-based) Route - 8-10 face-to-face days spread across 12 months, i.e less than one day per month out of your setting or school.
-An induction day will take place in week commencing 15th September 2014;
+- Graduate Employment-based Route - 8-10 face-to-face days spread across 12 months, i.e less than one day per month out of your setting or school.
+An induction day will take place in September 2015;

 - Undergraduate Entry Route - 3-8 bespoke face-to-face conference days alongside your degree programme.
-An induction day will take place in week commencing 15th or 22nd September 2014;
+An induction day will take place in September 2015;

-- Assessment Only Route - an induction day will take place in week commencing 1st September 2014.
+- Assessment Only Route - an induction day will take place in September 2015.

 Who will be teaching me?